ibm-cloud-docs/apps/secapps.md

 2. Select your app to open the app details view.

-3. Select the **Routes** pull-down, and then for your organization, in the action column, select **Domains** from the additional actions menu.
+3. Select the **Routes** drop-down, and then for your organization, in the action column, select **Domains** from the additional actions menu.

 3. For your custom domain, click **Upload Certificate**.